ExpressVPN Pros & Cons

 A physical VPN server is physically located in the country or city you wish to connect to.
 The server and the IP address it assigns are located in the same country.
 Most ExpressVPN servers are physical.

 Virtual server locations work differently.
 They are physically in one country, but they give you an IP address of another country.
 They help you connect to countries where it’s difficult to install a physical server.

-Virtual server locations are just as effective at bypassing web geo-restrictions.
+Virtual server locations are usually just as effective at bypassing web geo-restrictions.
 Your IP address is still registered in the country you’ve chosen to connect to.
 However, if the server is physically located further from you than expected, it can have an impact on connection speeds.

-ExpressVPN Works on Most Devices
+ExpressVPN Can be Downloaded on Most Devices

 ExpressVPN is available to download and install on the following devices: